JRH-1997/Scripts-MKS/EN.md

 This options hides missions from the mission list based on one or more of these options:
 - Personal Missions:
     - All personal missions
-    - Involved shared missions ( shared missions you have a vehicle enroute/on scene )
+    - Involved own missions ( own missions you have a vehicle enroute/on scene )
+	- Not involved own missions
     - Shared missions
     - Non-Shared Missions
+	- Missions under the alliance value
 - Alliance Missions:
     - All alliance missions
     - Involved alliance missions (alliance missions you have a vehicle enroute/on scene)